 The best use of AI is to help save time so you can create more space for those moments.

-Supporters share personal details, like family ties, interests, and giving history, with an expectation of confidentiality.
+Supporters share personal details (family ties, interests, giving history) with an expectation of confidentiality.
 When you start using AI to analyze and engage with that data, you’re taking on a new level of stewardship responsibility.

 You should also think about internal policies.
 Who on your staff has access to donor data?
 What tools are they allowed to use?
 What are your procedures for disclosing AI use to donors when appropriate?

 Transparency matters most when AI touches anything that affects voice, visuals, or values.
 If you’re using AI to create or alter donor-facing content like videos, photos, or narratives, disclose it.
-If AI is helping you segment or personalize communications, mention it in your policies.
 You don’t need to apologize for using AI.
 You just need to be honest about it.

 The nonprofits that earn donor loyalty in the next five years will be the ones who say, “We use technology ethically, openly, and always in service of human connection.”

 AI won’t build relationships for you.
-But it will help you stop doing busywork and start doing relationship work.
+But it can help you stop doing busywork and start doing relationship work.
 It can help you see patterns in your data that would otherwise stay hidden.
-It can help you draft, organize, and communicate more effectively, so you have more bandwidth to focus on what matters.
+It can help you draft, organize, and communicate more effectively so you have more bandwidth to focus on what matters.

-If you’re a nonprofit leader wondering where to start, pick one operational headache that’s eating up staff time every week.
+If you’re wondering where to start, pick one operational headache that’s eating up staff time every week.
 Maybe it’s thank-you letters.
 Maybe it’s pulling and analyzing donor reports.
 Maybe it’s segmenting your email list.

 Start there.
 Use AI to take that task off your plate.
 Then take the time you just freed up and spend it on a donor conversation or a handwritten note.
-Because those are the things that keep donors around and engaged.
+Because those are the things that keep donors around.

 Image by June Laves from Pixabay